Creating change by putting people first.

 230903-Saldana-Web-10.jpg

-“Our state is in a climate crisis.
-The way we're living is unsustainable.
-But we can make a different choice—one that puts our people and our land first.
-Now more than ever, the people of Washington deserve a Public Lands Commissioner with experience and a different approach to leadership.
+“We are facing unprecedented times, and the way we're living is unsustainable.
+But we can make a different choice—one that puts our people and Mother Earth first.
+Now more than ever, the people of Washington deserve a different approach to leadership.
 I'm committed to bringing people together—starting with those most impacted—to ensure a healthy and safe future for generations to come.”

 Electonic+Signature.jpg